zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 2. Refresh your browser window.
 Due to clearing the browser cache, you may lose your connection to the Oracle Cloud.
 Browse to the *Oracle Integration Home Page URL* you noted in your *MyLabNotes* file to access your Integration instance.
-You may have to sign in again.
-NOTE: If you are an Oracle employee, follow the *Sign in with Oracle SSO* path.
+You may have to sign in again.  **NOTE:** If you are an Oracle employee, follow the *Sign in with Oracle SSO* path.

 4. On the *Integration Home Page*, select the *Processes* menu option at the left:

     ![](./media/image41.png)

-    Figure 33: Integration Home Page
+    Figure 38: Integration Home Page

 5. Click the *Process Applications* menu option at the left to display the *Process Applications* page which lists all applications that have been created in your Oracle Integration instance.